njobnz/joplin-plugin-embedded-notes/README.md

 ```
 ````

-### Tag customisation
+### Embedded Links

-The tag prefix and suffix settings allow customisation of token opening and closing tags.
-Both settings are required.

-To avoid ambiguous token matches, it is recommended to use distinct character sequences for opening and closing tags.
-For example:

-- Preferred: `%^ and ^%` or `%% and $$`
-- Avoid: `%% and %%` or `&& and &&`
+A list of embedded note titles with links to the original notes can be displayed with the following options.

+1. **Markdown Viewer**:
+Links can be displayed as a footer or header in the markdown viewer or by adding a header with the text "*Embeddings*".
+The heading text, position, and list type can be customised in the settings panel.
+2. **Separate Panel**:
+Links can also be displayed in a separate panel.
+This can be enabled through the **Display panel** setting or by clicking the toggle panel button in the main toolbar.
+The **Panel stylesheet** setting allows applying custom CSS to style the panel.

 ### Filtering Notes

-The **Tag filter** setting can be used to ***restrict named tokens*** to notes with the specified tag.
-Notes without this tag remain accessible through their unique IDs.
+The **Tag filter** ***restricts named tokens*** to notes with the specified tag.
+Notes without this tag can still be accessed through their unique IDs.

 Generic search queries are also supported.
 For example: